KimbaWLion/DiscordBaseballBot/README.md

   * Not used, but supposed to be used to determine when a day ends to change the URL searched for.

 # Changelog
+* 3-26-18
+  * The bot now changes the date automatically so it doesn't need to be run every day
+  * The HTML from mlb.com is now split by ' ' instead of '\n'.
+This is a temporary fix to get the URL I need for the games.
+I should still use beautiful soup for this in a future fix
+  * Personnel changes are easier to read because it won't display the linescore
+* 3-8-18
+  * Put all the constants for BaseballConsumer at the top of the file
+  * Changed MikeTroutisms to PlayerQuips
+  * Removed player nicknames (will put this in again player weekend)
+  * Fixed the newly broken runnerOnBaseStatus by adding the new runnerOnBase attributes
+  * Adding an opponents strike tracker now
+  * Added more baseStatusChanging events
+  * Added more game statuses
 * 8-26-17
   * Turned emotes into constants to make it easier to change them
   * Use player nicknames for players weekend